sychau/fast-fourier-transform/README.md

 ```bash
 python3 get_data_distributed.py
 ```
+If you want to overwrite the previous data instead of adding on top of it, just delete the distributed.json file before running the data script.

 Afterwhich we can generate plots by running the plot constructing scripts and selecting parallel plots as follows:
 ```bash
 python3 construct_plots.py
 >>>Enter 1 for parallel plots, 2 for distributed plots: 2